 Within the region, rates of change along shorter segments of shoreline were evaluated to define more localized shoreline change rates.
 Similar to the regional trend of recession (-0.29 ft/year), long-term recession was observed both updrift and downdrift of the Canal.
 However, shoreline recession updrift of the Canal, from Stage Point to the Canal, was less than the regional average (-0.11 ft/year) while shoreline recession downdrift of the Canal, from the Canal to Sandy Neck, exceeded the regional average (-0.48 ft/year).
 The influence of the Canal and its structures is most pronounced along Scusset Beach, just updrift of the Canal, and downdrift of the Canal along Town Neck and Springhill Beaches.
-Along Scusset Beach, the long-term shoreline change trend is accretionary at 1.16 ft/year.
-On Town Neck and Springhill Beaches, the average shoreline change rate within 10,800 feet of the Canal is -1.33 ft/year.
-A summary of the shortand long-term shoreline change rates in the Canal region is provided in Table B3-1.
+Along Scusset Beach, the long-term shoreline change rate within 10,800 feet of the Canal is -1.33 ft/year.
+A summary of the short-and long-term shoreline change rates in the Canal region is provided in Table B3-1.